 Water pressure refers to the amount of force, or pounds per square inch, that water moves through pipes and water taps.
-Having too much pressure can cause damage to pipes and appliances, while having not enough water pressure can result in poor performance of sprinklers and showers.
+Having too much pressure can cause damage to pipes and appliances, while too little water pressure can result in poor performance of sprinklers and showers.
 Understanding more about the normal pressure ranges and the causes of pressure problems will help you problem solve issues with pressure.

 Video of the Day

 Normal water pressure for a house is typically between 45 and 80 psi.
 Anything below 40 psi is considered too low, and above 80 psi is dangerous for plumbing components.

 The normal range of water pressure in a residential application is between 45 psi and 80 psi.
 There is no specific suggestion about how much pressure is best for your house, since everyone's needs are different.
 However, anything below 40 psi will likely lead to poor performance of devices that use water.
 Building codes typically establish a minimum of 20 psi for homes.

 Anything higher than 80 psi is too high and could lead to damage, such as ruptured pipes or blown sprinkler heads.
 High water pressure can also be wasteful since more water runs through the pipes than you need.
 Check your pressure regularly by attaching a water pressure gauge to an outdoor faucet and turning on the water.

 Most homes contain a water pressure regulator.
 This device regulates the water pressure coming into the home since the pressure from the municipal water source is usually too high for homes.
 The regulator sits along the main water line, usually in an access panel, crawl space, or basement.